Curves on Heisenberg invariant quartic surfaces in projective 3-space: Introduction

-The paper is organized as follows. \secref{sec:family} sets the notation and reviews the results that we need for the sequel.
+The paper is organized as follows. \secref{sec:family} and \secref{sec:moduli} set the notation and review some results that we need for the sequel.
 In \secref{sec:picard} we determine the Picard number of a very generic invariant quartic. \secref{sec:conics} concerns the existence of the 320 conics.
 In \secref{sec:lines} and \secref{sec:NS} we study configurations of lines on Heisenberg invariant quartic surfaces and use the results to determine the configuration of the 320 smooth conics on a very general surface.
-In \secref{sec:picard_group} we determine the Picard group of a very general surface in the family up to isomorphism and show that it is generated by the 320 smooth conics.
+In \secref{sec:picardgroup} we determine the Picard lattice of a very general surface in the family up to isomorphism and show that it is generated by the 320 smooth conics.